 Skip to content

-Quick answer: The best time to visit Scotland is April-June and September.
+Quick take: Scotland changes dramatically depending on when you visit.
+Here’s what each month actually looks like on the ground.
 Late spring (April-June) gives you long days, no midges yet, and the Highlands at their greenest.
 September brings autumn colour, post-midge calm, and Highland Games fervour.
 Avoid the high midge weeks if camping or hiking.

 Scotland might be the world most weather-volatile country — four seasons in a day isn’t a joke, it’s a daily fact.
 But the seasons themselves are distinct, and the wrong week can mean midges so dense you can’t open your mouth outdoors.
 Here is how to time a Scotland trip properly.